 The weather in the Grand Canyon varies tremendously from the rim to the canyon floor, with as much as a 30 degree Fahrenheit difference.
 For this reason, the Canyon is truly a year-round hiking destination.
 To be fully prepared, please follow the recommended clothing list closely (this list comes as part of your trip packet when you register).
 Read below for average high and low temperatures at the South Rim and the Canyon bottom:

 Your safety is our top priority.
 Our hiking tours are led by professional hiking guides, all of whom are wilderness-certified first responders or EMT's, each with years of guiding and wilderness experience.
 We've developed comprehensive risk management protocols that our guides adhere to in case of an emergency, and most tours carry a satellite phone.
 If you have any further questions about safety, please contact us at 1-800-715-4453 (HIKE) for more information.

 Your tour will be led by a trained, experienced professional with a solid guiding background, years of personal wilderness and hiking experience, medical certifications, and a passion for leading people into breathtaking landscapes.
 Check out our About Our Team page for staff bios.

-The standard group size on our scheduled hiking tours is five guests and one guide.
-On occasion our trips will have more than five guests, in which case we'll staff two guides for a 5:1 ratio, and occasionally a 6:1 ratio.
-Our custom and family trips often run with as many as ten guests.
+The standard group size on Havasupa trips is 6 guests and 1 guide, with a maximum of 12 guests and 2 guides.
+We often run custom trips for organizations with greater numbers of people and guides.
 If you have more questions about group size, please give us a call at 800-715-4453 and we'll answer all your questions.